-Whether you’re an escape room pro or a newbie, this post will help you find a game that your students will love!
+Whether you’re a pro at escape rooms or a total newbie, this post will help you find a game that your students will love!

 I’ve blogged before about using escape rooms in ELA, and I’m here to tell you I still believe in the power of these sorts of games.
 Whether you’re using digital or paper escape rooms, students have the chance to practice collaboration and critical thinking.